ascpial/zodiaque/README.md

 client:serve(handler)
 ```

-All functions are documented, so a modern IDE should be able to display to you everything you can do with this app.
+All functions are documented, so a modern IDE should be able to display to you everything you can do with this library.

 To learn more about how you can access data, I recommend you to check the code of the `api.lua` file and try to understand how things goes.